cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Two-Round FROST Signing Protocol {#frost-spec}

 We now present the two-round variant of the FROST threshold signature protocol for producing Schnorr signatures.
 It involves signer participants and a Coordinator.
-Signing participants are entities with signing key shares that participate in the threshold signing protocol.
+Signer participants are entities with signing key shares that participate in the threshold signing protocol.
 The Coordinator is an entity with the following responsibilities: